xikaos/xikaos/README.md

 # Francisco Budaszewski Zanatta

 ## About Me
-Passionate about software and the impact it has in our lives.
+Passionate about software and the impact it has on our lives.
 Currently working for CI&T.

 ## What am I doing?
 * Building web applications using Yii for my current employer.
-* Studying Laravel, Vue, Clean Code/Architecture, best practices and application security.
+* Studying Laravel, Vue, Clean Code/Architecture, best practices, and application security.
-* Taking care of my bonsai collection, cooking, playing some games and music.
+* Taking care of my bonsai collection, cooking, playing some games and [music](https://open.spotify.com/artist/5KrImsqhLcISL1Q5g9IJ9m).

 ## What have I done?
 For a more accurate description about my working experiences, take a look at my [LinkedIn](https://www.linkedin.com/in/francisco-budaszewski-zanatta-48ba92123/).